pradyunsg/furo/docs/quickstart.md

 # Quickstart

-furo is available on [PyPI].
+Furo is available on [PyPI].
 It provides a single customisable HTML theme for Sphinx-based documentation sets.

-- Install furo in documentation's build environment.
+- Install Furo in documentation's build environment.

   ```
   pip install furo